 All too often that means a ton of pressure leading up to the big day, all day of that day, usually followed by a crash all the next day and beyond.
 That is unless there are house guests (wanted or unwanted) which means being “on” for another day or more.

 How much enjoyment does that person really have?

 Tip #4 – Say No To A Stressful Holiday Celebration

 Some may actually thrive with this level of giving of themselves and creating a beautiful experience for their family and friends.
 Stress is positively framed, work is loved, and they actually gain in energy as it unfolds.

 Others, though, cringe at the thought of another year of “work”.
 If this is you something’s gotta change.

 Say no, outright.
-If that does not feel right ask for support from a lot of people in very specific and distinct ways.
+If that does not feel right then ask for support from a lot of people in very specific and distinct ways.
 Share the wealth of creating a positive holiday experience.
-If few are willing, your back to saying NO.
+If few are willing, you’re back to saying NO.